Keeping Your Hair On Trend

 The Quiff – Not Dead Yet

 The strongest look in both 2011 and most of 2010 was – and still is – the quiff.
-The great thing about this style is that it works well with most types of hair, and there are so many ways to style it and create your own personalised take.
+The great thing about this style is that it works well with most types of hair, and there are so many ways to style it and create your own personalized take.

 If you have fine to medium texture hair, then look to have the sides and back taken down very short, whilst leaving the top extremely long and disconnected.
 This will help give it a more individual look and allows you to style slicked back in a 50s inspired style, or with volume that only serves to enhance the disconnection from the sides and back.
 We covered a version of this style in depth in our last article on updating the classics.